 Clare graduated from the NSW School of Massage and holds a Diploma in Remedial Massage, a certificate in Craniosacral Therapy and a Certificate of Reflexology.
 She is a member of the Australian Traditional Medicine Society.
 She is qualified to practice remedial as well as sports, rehabilitation and pregnancy massage.
 She has spent time living in Japan and prior to joining the crew at CSO worked in a Japanese massage clinic in Sydney.
 Clare is also fit as a trout.
 Clare's treatments offer the recipient an extraordinary experience, as her attention to detail, her personal warmth and consummate skill combine to reduce pain, increase mobility, reduce stress patterns and ultimately to improve her client's quality of life.
 Clare is registered with NSW Workcover, CTP and all private health care funds.

-Sharon is from New Zealand, moving to Sydney in 2002 where she discovered a love for massage.
-She holds a Diploma of Remedial Massage (Randwick TAFE NSW), and is a AAMT member.
-Sharon sees her role as a therapist to assist the client back to a position of balance and release.
-Whether you are suffering a specific injury needing attention, headaches, chronic muscular pain, overworked muscles from training sessions, or just a need to relax then it is very likely that Sharon can help... she's helped many, many clients to achieve that goal.
+Yuki is Japanese, and trained in Japanese massage technique.
+She sees her role as a therapist to assist the client back to a position of emotional and physical balance and release.
+Whether you are suffering a specific injury needing attention, headaches, chronic muscular pain, overworked muscles from training sessions, or just a need to relax then it is very likely that Yuki can help... she's helped many, many clients to achieve that goal.

 Her particular style of massage is considered deep tissue, however she can adapt pressure to each clients needs; she works intuitively and uses this intuition to guide her towards resolving presenting issues.
 She uses a wide range of techniques and treatments to create her sessions, often mixing styles to suit presenting muscular issues.
 She is trained in remedial, swedish, deep tissue, sports, trigger point and myofascial release massage.